• Home

 • Yearly Top Tens

-After Östlund, Malick, Leigh, and Iñárritu, filmmakers who look to not have their films ready for Cannes include Lukas Dhont (“Coward”) and Albert Serra (“Out of This World”).
-Furthermore, question marks are starting to arise over whether Carlos Reygadas (“Wake of Umbra”) and Paweł Pawlikowski (“1949”) will be screening at the festival, with the latter very well possibly waiting it out until 2027.
+After Östlund, Malick, Leigh, and Iñárritu, filmmakers who look to not have their films ready for Cannes include Lukas Dhont (“Coward”).
+Furthermore, question marks are starting to arise over whether Carlos Reygadas (“Wake of Umbra”), and Paweł Pawlikowski (“1949”) will be screening at the festival, with the latter very well possibly waiting it out until 2027.

-In fact, as it stands, only two films have so far been selected for competition: Ryusuke Hamaguchi’s “All of a Sudden” and Cristian Mungiu’s film, which are the only titles confirmed for now.
+In fact, as it stands, only a handful of films have so far been selected for competition: Ryusuke Hamaguchi’s “All of a Sudden” and Cristian Mungiu’s “Fjord” among them.

 I’m also hearing that Arthur Harari’s “The Unknown,” which was highly tipped by most, might now be headed for Locarno or Venice — word remains murky as to why, but rumors are that it was met with perplexity by some programmers.